 To set up a Lean-to tarp shelter, all you do is stake down the edge of the tarp that will face into the wind.
 Then you fold over a small length of tarp over the ridgeline rope.

 This results in a wall blocking the wind behind you.
 Meanwhile, your sides and front are both open for maximum airflow and scenery.

-Now that we’ve examined some of the pluses and minuses to tent shelters, let’s take a look at a few reasons why you might choose a tarp instead.
+Now that we’ve examined some of the pluses and minuses of tent shelters, let’s take a look at a few reasons why you might choose a tarp instead.

-One of tarps’ strong suits are their ridiculously light weights.
+One of tarps’ strong suits is their ridiculously light weights.

 Seriously, they weigh anywhere from under 1lb to just over 2 or 3 lbs.
 This tiny weight makes them an ideal choice for ultralight backpackers.

 Because tarps eliminate walls and floors, they have less fabric to pack.
 So they can stuff down super small.
 Some are the size of a water bottle, and some go as small as a tennis ball.

 No More Condensation/Overheating – The Pros of Tarp Shelter Camping

 Speaking of a lack of walls, tarps have no issues with condensation buildup.
 They’re great at maintaining airflow too, since…ya’ know…there’s no walls to block anything in.